 The College of West Anglia offers many opportunities to continue studying from entry level through to degrees at University Centre West Anglia.
 Some of the courses available for those who have successfully completed this course include:

 * Certain courses may have additional costs to cover trips or DBS checks, and for some courses you will be expected to purchase additional items such as uniform or equipment.

-Though this course is free for those aged 16-18, there may be additional fees related to the programme, such as additional equipment or uniform, trips, DBS checks and work placement costs.
-Further information will be sent to all applicants before enrolment.
+Though this course is free for those aged 16-18, there may be additional costs related to the programme, such as additional equipment and uniform, educational trips and work placement costs.
+Full details will be sent to applicants before enrolment.